|

 have a copy of Acrobat Reader somewhere on their disc, as many programs

 install this reader along with their software.)
+Depending on

 which browser you use, you need to select the file, and then choose the